 Pho Chua (Sour Rice Noodles)

-A bowl of Pho Chua can break the stereotypical versions of Pho that is in a hot bowl of soup.
+A bowl of Pho Chua can break the stereotypical versions of Pho that are in a hot bowl of soup.
 The sour version, though retain the signature flat rice noodles and beef or chicken, is actually not served with soup but with a sweet and sour sauce that weaves all of the ingredients together

 Banh Cuon Trung (Egg Vietnamese Steamed Rice Roll)